Zilin Wang

 Research

-project image Aligning Forest and Trees in Images and Long Captions for Cross-Domain Grounding
+project image Aligning Forest and Trees in Images and Long Captions for Visually Grounded Understanding

 Byeongju Woo, Zilin Wang, Byeonghyun Pak, Sangwoo Mo, Stella X. Yu